bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure allows the inner function to have access to the outer function's variables.
+It can access in it's own scope, in the outer functions and access global variables.

 2. Study the following code, then answer the questions below.

 ```js